A Note on the Continuity of Expected Utility Functions: Main Result

 Conversely, suppose that $\succsim$ is independent and closed.
 As we have already noted, any closed weak order is sequentially continuous, and thus $\succsim$ is also sequentially continuous.
-By Lemma 4, $\succsim$ is segmentally continuous, and by Lemma 2, there exists an expected utility function $u:X\to \mathbb{R}$ of $\succsim$.
+By Lemma 4, $\succsim$ is mixture continuous, and by Lemma 2, there exists an NM utility function $u:X\to \mathbb{R}$ of $\succsim$.

 Hereafter, $\delta_x$ denotes the Dirac measure whose support is $\{x\}$.
 Suppose that $u$ is not upper semi-continuous at $x$.
 Then, there exists $\varepsilon>0$ such that for any open neighborhood $U$ of $x$, there exists $x_U\in U$ such that $u(x_U)>u(x)+\varepsilon$.
 Clearly $(x_U)$ is a net that converges to $x$.
 Therefore, $(\delta_{x_U})$ converges to $\delta_x$ with respect to the weak* topology.
 Choose any open neighborhood $V^*$ of $x$, and define $P=(1-t)\delta_x+t\delta_{x_{V^*}}$, where $t>0$ is sufficiently small that $u(x)<E_P[u]<u(x)+\varepsilon$.
 Then, $\delta_{x_U}\succ P$ for all $U$, but $P\succ \delta_x$, which contradicts the closedness of $\succsim$.
 Therefore, $u$ is upper semi-continuous.
 By the symmetrical arguments, we can prove that $u$ is lower semi-continuous, and thus $u$ is continuous.